Herding dog: History

-There is evidence that the Chiribaya culture cared for and used a species of herding dogs, known as the Chiribaya dog.
-The Chiribaya dog was believed to be used for herding the llamas, and was viewed highly enough by the Chiribaya to be buried within their own graves; often times, the burial sites also included blankets or food.
+There is evidence that the Chiribaya culture of Peru and Chile bred and used a species of herding dog.
+Chiribaya dogs were believed to be used for herding llamas, and were valued highly enough by the Chiribaya to be buried in their own graves; often, the burial sites also included blankets or food.

-The development of agriculture, increasing number of settlements and foundation of cities have led to a decrease in the number of predators.
+The development of agriculture, increasing the number of settlements and foundation of cities led to a decrease in the number of predators.
 After the extinction of large predators in most of Europe and Great Britain, with the massive spread of sheep breeding and with an increase in the share of cultivated and populated land, the main task of herding dogs was to protect crops, private and protected areas from harm during grazing and moving herds.
 Shepherd dogs were more suitable for this work than larger and stronger breeds, being medium-sized and mobile.
 Such dogs managed small and large livestock, as well as domestic birds.
 In addition to the Central European type of shepherd, another type of dog has emerged, often with thick hair, more suitable for colder areas.
 These dogs have shown not only the ability to manage the herd, but also to protect it.
 With the spread of reindeer breeding among the northern peoples, hunting spitz-like dogs were "retrained" into shepherds.

 Most breeds of Central European shepherd dogs – with erect ears and short hair on the head, similar to wolves, were mainly formed in the 16th to 17th centuries.
 The breeds of curly-haired dogs of the Northern European type were formed later.

 Terminology

-In Australia, New Zealand and the United States herding dogs are known as working dogs irrespective of their breeding.
+In Australia, New Zealand and the United States, herding dogs are known as working dogs irrespective of their breeding.
 Some herding breeds work well with any kind of animals; others have been bred for generations to work with specific kinds of animals and have developed physical characteristics or styles of working that enhance their ability to handle these animals.
 Commonly mustered animals include cattle, sheep, goats and reindeer, although it is not unusual for poultry to be handled by dogs.

 The term "herding dog" is sometimes erroneously used to describe livestock guardian dogs, whose primary function is to guard flocks and herds from predation and theft, and they lack the herding instinct.
 Although herding dogs may guard flocks their primary purpose is to move them; both herding dogs and livestock guardian dogs may be called "sheep dogs".

-In general terms when categorizing dog breeds, herding dogs are considered a subcategory of working dogs, but for conformation shows they usually form a separate group.
+In general terms, when categorizing dog breeds, herding dogs are considered a subcategory of working dogs, but for conformation shows they usually form a separate group.

 Australia has the world's largest cattle stations and sheep stations and some of the best-known herding dogs, such as the Koolie, Kelpie, Red and Blue Heelers are bred and found there.